adamkurth/reborn_dev/doc/source/installation.rst

 ------------------------------------

 You do not need to "install" reborn; just add the reborn repository to the python search path.
-This can be done by setting the appropriate environment variable:
+This can be done by setting the appropriate environment variable.
+For example, in the |bash| shell:

 .. code-block:: bash